BeeCoder-Git/ResumeBuilder/README.md

-# BuildCV with Bibek
+# ResumeBuilder

-BuildCV with Bibek is an online platform designed to help users create professional and ATS-friendly resumes effortlessly.
+ResumeBuilder is an online platform designed to help users create professional and ATS-friendly resumes effortlessly.
 With a user-friendly interface and customizable templates, users can generate resumes that stand out to potential employers.

 ## Features